 Defining Managed Services for AV

-There are a few caveats for the definition of AV managed services provided by Shedan Maghzi, corporate strategic advisor for avidex (Audio Video Integration & Design Excellence).
+There are a few caveats for the definition of AV managed services provided by Shedan Maghzi, corporate strategic advisor for Avidex.
 No. 1, he’s not suggesting that it’s the be-all-end-all definition.
 He’s putting himself out there because he wants to get the ball rolling with the AV industry establishing its definition of managed services.

 No. 2, he welcomes feedback and suggestions.
 In fact, he’d love to see other AV integration industry professionals improve on or rewrite his definition.